geekzzz/win_openvdb/README.md

 by lithozine (April 22, 2015)

-These instructions, and the repository forks named win_openexr and win_openvdb, contain updated files and bug fixes to allow for building of OpenVDB on Windows.
+These instructions, and the repository forks named win_openexr and win_openvdb, contain updated cmake files, packaging steps, and fixes to allow for building of OpenVDB on Windows.

 *NOTE*
 This build tested on Win7 64-bit, VS 2010, in 64-bit Debug and Release modes.